bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

   }
 }
 ```
-2. Update `schema.json` to add the sorting wallet buttons component into the Payments section for display in Page builder.
+2. Update `schema.json` to add the sorting wallet buttons component into the Payments section for display in Page Builder.

 ```
 {